Calling all Multidisciplinary Team members!

 Join us for our 2025 Virtual MDT Lunch and Learn Series!

 The Nebraska Alliance of Child Advocacy Centers is dedicated to offering unique training content that not only educates our partners but empowers them with the latest insight on emerging issues.
-Our commitment extends to addressing the diverse and dynamic topics that resonate with our CAC and their MDT members while providing information on best practices in the field for continuous improvement of responding to the needs of children and families in our communities.
+Our commitment extends to addressing dynamic topics that resonate with our CAC and their MDT members while providing information on best practices in the field for continuous improvement of responding to the needs of children and families in our communities.

 All trainings will be offered on the Nebraska Alliance Training Network (LMS).